JokerJohn/MS-Mapping/README.md

 - The odometry  method is adapted from [FAST-LIO2](https://github.com/hku-mars/FAST_LIO).
 - The basic framework for pose graph optimization (PGO) is adapted from [SC-A-LOAM](https://github.com/gisbi-kim/SC-A-LOAM).
-- The Point-to-Plane registration is adapted from [LOAM](https://github.com/laboshinl/loam_velodyne).

 ## Contributors